Underground Railroad in Ohio: Major counties

-Additionally there were also multiple cross state connections from Indian and Pennsylvanian to the East and West.
+Additionally, there were also multiple cross-state connections from Indiana to the west and Pennsylvania to the east.

-While traveling through the State, people escaping bondage often received help from Quaker settlements, Wesleyan Methodists, or free Presbyterian churches.
-Due to their grounded Christian sentiments, many held abolitionist beliefs.
+While traveling through the state, people escaping bondage often received help from Quaker settlements, Wesleyan Methodists, or free Presbyterian churches, many of whom held abolitionist beliefs.

 In addition to routes, when groups of self-emancipated people came upon unpopulated land in Ohio, it was not uncommon for them to establish small free communities or safe havens.
 These societies often welcomed escaped runaways.

-Due to a lack of records and the intense secrecy of these operations, it is uncertain how many people achieved freedom through Ohio; however, the number is estimated to be between 40,000 and 80,000 people.
+Due to a lack of records and the intense secrecy of these operations, it is uncertain how many people achieved freedom after traveling through Ohio; however, the number is estimated to be between 40,000 and 80,000 people.

-Town of Ripley and John P. Parker
+Coshocton, Ohio

+Coshocton, Ohio, was a significant "station" on the Underground Railroad because it was located at the confluence of the Walhonding and Tuscarawas Rivers, which joined to form the Muskingum River approximately 100 miles north of the Ohio River.
+Prior Foster, a black man who was educated in Coshocton, was the main conductor from this area.
+From Coshocton, freedom seekers sometimes used the Ohio and Erie Canal to travel to Lake Erie and cross into Canada.

+Ripley, Ohio

 The town of Ripley was a key area for runaway slaves.
-Thousands of slaves used Ripley as an important haven on the Underground Railroad due to its prime location downstream from the town of Maysville, Kentucky.
+Thousands of slaves used Ripley as a haven due to its prime location downstream from the town of Maysville, Kentucky.
 Although slavery was deemed illegal as a result of Ohio's state constitution, when the Fugitive Slave Act was passed in 1850, tensions around slavery became increasingly high in the town, causing deep divides among the townspeople.